 - Genes – Our genes define us and play a crucial role in a number of things, including the occurrence of dry hair.
 You can have dry hair genetically if either of your parents have dry hair or scalp.

 Though there are differences between dry hair and damaged hair, it is often seen that dry hair leads to damaged hair.
 When your dry hair turns brittle and is not treated effectively it will result in breakage and loss of hair.
 Hence, it is absolutely necessary for you to keep an eye on your hair and take necessary treatments and precautionary measures to avoid dry hair.

-● Vitamins for hair – Vitamin A, Biotin (B7) and Vitamin E support in enriching the keratin of the hair thus improving the quality of hair
+- Vitamins – Vitamin A, Biotin (B7) and Vitamin E support in enriching the keratin of the hair thus improving the quality of hair

-● Use only dermatologist approved products for hair – And always read the label of your hair products and ensure that you avoid products which contain harmful chemicals.
+- Use only dermatologist approved products for hair – Always read the label of your hair products and ensure that you avoid products which contain harmful chemicals.
 It is best to choose a mild shampoo and a nourishing or leave-in conditioner which contain ingredients such as shea butter, olive oil, glycerin, sorbitol, etc.

 It is not enough just to be aware of how to cure dry hair.
 It is always ideal to nip the problem at its bud and this is why you should also be aware of various hair care tips for dry hair.

 - Avoid using hot water when you are washing your hair and instead opt for cold or lukewarm water to wash it.

 - Do not twist your wet hair to remove the excess water.
 Gently pat dry it.

 - Try to avoid shampooing your hair on a daily basis.
 Ideally, you should shampoo your hair only once or twice a week.

 - Do not use any of the heat styling tools as much as possible.
 Instead of using the hair dryer, let your hair air dry on its own.
 If incase, you are using heat tools such as straighteners or curlers, apply a layer of heat protectant on your hair.